jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 *Monday, Thursday*: 14:40 - 16:00, **TBA** Kemper

+There will be no office hours on the first day of class, 2020-01-06.
+Changes to other office hours will be announced on Campuswire_.

-Other office hours by appointment.
+Other office hours can be made by appointment.
 Email me to schedule an appointment.

 Social Hour